niralishah01/niralishah01/README.md

 # About Me❤
 My main interest is in web development .
 I am curious about learning new technologies.
 I am passionate about working more and more on my web development skills.
 To improve my development skills I am developing projcts using different frameworks.

-- 🔭 I’m currently working on problem solving web development <br/>
+- 🔭 I’m currently working on problem solving and web development <br/>
 - 🌱 I’m currently learning flutter and epxloring about ML.<br/>